bocaj111004/ESPLibrary/README.md

 task.wait(5)

 ESPLibrary:UpdateObjectColor(Character, Color3.fromRGB(255,0,0))
-ESPLibrary:UpdateObjectText(Character, Character.Name .. " [Removing Soon]") -- Change the text of the highlight
+ESPLibrary:UpdateObjectText(Character, Character.Name .. " [Removing Soon]") -- Changes the text of the highlight

 task.wait(5)

-ESPLibrary:RemoveESP(Character) -- Removes esp from the player's character after 10 seconds.
+ESPLibrary:RemoveESP(Character) -- Removes esp from the player's character.
 ```

 You can also edit the settings of the esp with your executor: